RPixie/llama_embd-langchain-docs_pro/README.md

 # Creating and Saving Embeddings:
 Step 2: Using LlamaCppEmbeddings model, embeddings are generated for each document chunk.
 The embeddings are then stored for later use.

-# Creating and Saving VectorS
+# Creating and Saving VectorStores:
+Step 3: A FAISS i